 In response to the COVID-19 pandemic and in partnership with Milwaukee Recreation, Milwaukee Rep’s Education and Engagement Department is excited to announce a new series of free workshops for young people hosted around the Milwaukee area!

 Saturday Youth Theater Lab is open to students aged 9+ and will develop social-emotional learning and literacy skills, theater and storytelling tools, and offer opportunities to engage with fellow students.
-Theater Lab will take place every Saturday from 10:30-11:30 am starting October 22 through December 17 (no class November 26 Thanksgiving Week) at TBEY Arts Center
+Theater Lab will take place every Saturday from 10:30-11:30 am starting October 22 through December 17 (no class November 26 Thanksgiving Week) at TBEY Arts Center.

 Additionally, Milwaukee Rep is also offering two new workshop series for teens that will focus on developing a monologue in preparation for the Next Narrative™ Monologue Competition taking place at Milwaukee Repertory Theater on January 3, 2023.
 These workshops are open to ALL high school students.
 Participants are invited, but NOT required, to participate in the competition.
+Monday Night NNMC Workshops will take place at Milwaukee Repertory Theater every Monday night at 5:00-6:30pm from October 17 to December 19 (no class on 11/21 to observe Thanksgiving week).

 Saturday Afternoon NNMC Workshops will take place at the Milwaukee Youth Arts Center (MYAC) every Saturday from 1:30-3:00pm from October 15 to December 17 (no class on 11/26 to observe Thanksgiving week).